Raw Kale Salad with Black Eyed Beans & Tahin Dressing

-We are hosting an 22 Days Online Guided Spring Detox program that you can start at any time that works for you.
-A great opportunity to deeply cleanse your body and mind with a delicious Spring Detox Diet and a daily Kundalin Yoga practice with a gorgeous video.
-And of course many mouth watering Spring Detox recipes will come your way!
+We are hosting an 22 days Online Guided Vegan Detox program that you can start at any time that works for you.
+A great opportunity to deeply cleanse your body and mind with a delicious Vegan Detox Diet and a daily Kundalini Yoga practice with a gorgeous video.
+And of course many mouth watering Vegan recipes will come your way!

-Spring Detox Sadhana – 22 Days of a Detox Diet and Kundalini Yoga
+Vegan detox Sadhana – 22 Days of Vegan Diet and Kundalini Yoga